What we advocate for

 - Increase formal partnerships & collaboration amongst local agencies, community stakeholders, and other child serving entities that promote a more efficient and robust service delivery model.

-- Improve technological systems that would strengthen and simplify the process for data collection and retrieval within the child welfare system and those receiving behavioral health care and physical health care services through Medicaid.
+- Improve technological systems that would strengthen and simplify the process for data collection and retrieval as well as outcomes monitoring across child serving systems.

 - Increase community and client awareness of behavioral health and child welfare services and supports.